-For the Insured Bonds, the ratings assigned by Fitch, Moody's and Standard & Poor's are "AAA," "Aaa" and "AAA," respectively, based upon the understanding that the payment of the principal of and the interest on the Insured Bonds will be guaranteed by a financial guaranty insurance policy to be issued simultaneously with the delivery of the Insured Bonds by Ambac Assurance.
+The Bonds have been assigned ratings by FitchRatings, Moody's Investors Service, Inc. and Standard & Poor's Ratings Services of "AAA," "Aaa" and "AAA," respectively, based upon the understanding that the payment of the principal of and the interest on the Bonds will be guaranteed by a financial guaranty insurance policy to be issued simultaneously with the delivery of the Bonds by FSA, Ambac or MBIA, as applicable.